 GUIDELINES FOR 2015 AFIO SCHOLARSHIPS TO BE GRANTED AUGUST 2015

-See instructions below to apply for 2015 scholarships
+Read instructions below, entirely, to apply for 2015 AFIO scholarships

 Students / Parents

 Deadline for applications: July 1, 2015 is the deadline to have all your materials to our office.
-Materials can be sent by email to us at email@example.com or by mail to: AFIO Scholarship Committee, 7700 Leesburg Pike Suite 324, Falls Church, VA 22043.
+Materials may be submitted via our online form, preferably after February 1, 2015, or by mail to: AFIO Scholarship Committee, 7700 Leesburg Pike Suite 324, Falls Church, VA 22043.

-For Undergraduates scholarships, applicants must be entering their sophomore or junior year by the summer of 2015.
+For Undergraduate scholarships, applicants must be entering their sophomore or junior year by the summer of 2015.

 For Graduate scholarships, applications must be submitted no earlier than your senior undergraduate year and no later than your second year of graduate studies.

 Evaluation criteria include merit, character, serious academic commitment, and relevance of your studies to national security interests and career ambitions.